victor999/xr_usb_serial/README.md

 # xr_usb_serial
 Exar USB Serial Driver with RS485 support
+Modified for use with Kernel 6.6 on Raspberry Pi

 This driver should work with any USB UART function in these Exar devices: